Best (& Worst) States to Buy Investment Property in 2025

 8. California

-Making up a large chunk of our Pacific coast, California offers an abundance of amazing beaches and incredible city life.
+California makes up a large chunk of our Pacific coast and offers an abundance of amazing beaches and city life.
 The state pulls in vacation-goers year-round, creating opportunities for short-term rental income in every season.
 Its cutting-edge technology, vibrant food, and movie scene give people plenty of reasons to stay.

 9. Indiana